Immune Imbalance and Inflammation

 - Get sufficient quality sleep.
 It is estimated that the average adult requires 7 - 8 hours while teenagers 9 - 10, and children 11 - 12.

-- Reducing Stress can make a significant impact, practicing meditation or mindfulness have proven to be useful ways of reducing stress.
+- Reducing Stress can make a significant impact, practicing meditation or mindfulness have proven to useful ways of reducing stress.

-- Exercise; moderate exercise has shown a positive relationship with health, as well helping to maintain bone density and muscle mass.
+- Exercise; moderate exercise has shown a positive relationship with health.
+As well helping to maintain bone density and muscle mass.
 However intensive training may have the opposite effect.
 Therefore it is important to build in periods of rest and quality sleep, as well as replenishing nutrient loss during exercise.

 [ i ] Parallax section below.
 Click on the section below to upload image.
 Don't worry if it looks weird in the Weebly editor.
 It'll look normal on your published site.